laminlabs/lamin-blog/docs/good-memory.md

 I also remembered another angle to argue in favor of "symbolic systems" for holding memory: a 2016 paper from DeepMind on differentiable memory.[^graves18]
 Symbolic systems of record aren't differentiable in the sense that you can write a tensor optimization loop, so it's clear that differentiable tensorial memory as presented in that paper fills a gap.
-However, I'd say that a team that monitors updates and reviews changes, e.g. in the context of software development or R&D, runs an optimization process against symbolic systems of records.
+However, I'd say that a team that monitors updates and reviews changes, e.g. in the context of software development or R&D, runs an optimization process against symbolic systems of records.[^ultimate]
 And with AI agents & robotics this becomes much more scalable than it was.
 Not as scalable as optimizing tensors on a GPU, but maybe scalable enough to merit the question of whether these symbolic systems of record are more optimal than memory stored in tensors, at least for present day real-world systems?